 If the spirit of travel nursing inspires you, check out the native American nomadic culture of the southwest.
 Nomads bring a sense of community wherever they roam, much like travel nurses provide their patients in any new setting.
 For a more modern take on culture, head down to the Taos Plaza.
 Here you’ll find coffee shops, boutiques, and a farmer’s market complete with flowers, pastries, organic produce, herbs, and music.
 This is a perfect spot to recharge and find a souvenir from your assignment.

 Oklahoma City, OK

-If you’re traveling with your spouse, Oklahoma City has whole host of couple’s night out activities.
+If you’re traveling with your spouse, Oklahoma City has a whole host of couple’s night-out activities.
 If you are on the day shift, spend your evening in The Paseo, OKC’s arts district, full of dozens of galleries for you to explore.
-The first Saturday of the month, you can check out the free gallery walk events featuring art receptions, discounts at restaurants and shops, and a fun street scene.
+On the first Saturday of the month, you can check out the free gallery walk events featuring art receptions, discounts at restaurants and shops, and a fun street scene.

 Manteca is the crossroads of California, located just over an hour east of San Francisco and Sacramento.
 Discover endless attractions, events, and entertainment – from golf courses to street fairs.
 Travel nurses with a creative side can enjoy a walking tour of beautiful city murals.
 If you’re missing your hometown team while on assignment, play like the pros at Big League Dreams.

 Climb aboard historic railroads.
 Take a day trip that winds through the scenic valley and coast, through vineyards, mountains, lakes, and rivers.
 If you want to explore more out of town, drive to San Francisco.
 See the iconic Golden Gate Bridge in person.
 Snap a quick photo to post in the Gypsy Nurse Facebook group, and you’ll be the envy of all our travel friends with the click of a button.